adonisjs/legacy-docs/3.0/request.md

 #### secure

-Tells whether request is server over HTTPS or not.
+Tells whether the request is served over HTTPS or not.

 ```javascript
 request.secure()